 In the case of insolvent estates, the contest is between creditors themselves as to the priority in which their debts are to be paid (Halsbury's Laws of England, 4th ed.
 Vol. 17, para.
 1163).
-In case of a deficiency of assets, debts are to be paid pari passu and without any preference or priority of debts of one rank over those of another (The Trustee Act, s.
+In a case of a deficiency of assets, debts are to be paid pari passu (or 'on equal footing') and without any preference or priority of debts of one rank over those of another (The Trustee Act, s.
 63(1)).

-If a personal representative of an insolvent estate is sued for a debt the personal representative should plead plene administravit; otherwise he or she will be personally liable for the debt if it cannot be paid out of the assets of the deceased [Urbanowski v.
+If a personal representative of an insolvent estate is sued for a debt the personal representative should plead plene administravit (that the estate has been fully administered); otherwise they will be personally liable for the debt if it cannot be paid out of the assets of the deceased (Urbanowski v.
 Demkiw (Executor of Medwid Estate), 1986 CanLII 4827 (MB QB), (1986), 41 Man.
-R. (2d) 28 (Q.B.)].
+R. (2d) 28 (Q.B.)).